Socket A: Socket A mechanical load limits

 These load limits are quite small compared to the load limits of Socket 370, Socket 423 and Socket 478 processors.
-Indeed, they were so small that many users more often than not ended up with cracked processors while trying to remove or attach heatsinks to their fragile processor core.
+Indeed, they were so small that many users more often than not ended up with cracked processors while attempting to remove or attach heatsinks to the fragile processor core.
 This makes installing non-standard or non-certified heatsink solutions a risky business.
-OEM aluminium heatsinks typically provided smaller thermal tolerances, so the improper application or absence of a thermal pad or thermal grease or operation in high room temperatures may result in some Socket A CPUs overheating and crashing, permanently damaging them and rendering them unusable.
+OEM aluminium heatsinks typically provided smaller thermal tolerances, so the improper application or absence of a thermal pad or grease or operation in high room temperatures may cause some Socket A CPUs to overheat and crash, rendering them useless.

 Chipsets

 AMD offered official chipsets for the Slot A/Socket A CPUs.
 These are included in the table below.